bleast/netty-http-server/README.md

 ```
-The response body as follow (just
+The response body as follow

 ```java